-P lan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) eighted-ave xercise pric standing op ırrants and r (b) e of itions, Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 2.722 million(1) 0.401 million(2) \$ \$ 82 0 .59 5.619 million(3) Equity compensation plans not approved by security holders(4) 0.403 million(5) 0.008 million(6) \$ \$ 107 0 .34 0 Total 3.534 million \$ 85 .78 5.619 million
+P lan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) e of tions, Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 2.722 million(1) 0.401 million(2) \$ \$ 82 0 .59 5.619 million(3) Equity compensation plans not approved by security holders(4) 0.403 million(5) 0.008 million(6) \$ \$ 107 0 .34 0 Total 3.534 million \$ 85 .78 5.619 million

-- (1) Represents stock options. - (2) Represents restricted share units and director stock units.
-Assumes that performance-based restricted stock units will vest at target. - (3) 1,196,652 shares are issuable under the Unisys Corporation 2003 Long-Term Incentive and Equity Compensation Plan (the "2003 Plan"), 422,124 shares are issuable under the Unisys Corporation 2007 Long-Term Incentive and Equity Compensation Plan (the "2007 Plan") and 4,000,000 shares are issuable under the Unisys Corporation 2010 Long-Term Incentive and Equity Compensation Plan (the "2010 Plan").
+(1) Represents stock options.

+- (3) 1,196,652 shares are issuable under the Unisys Corporation 2003 Long-Term Incentive and Equity Compensation Plan (the "2003 Plan"), 422,124 shares are issuable under the Unisys Corporation 2007 Long-Term Incentive and Equity Compensation Plan (the "2007 Plan") and 4,000,000 shares are issuable under the Unisys Corporation 2010 Long-Term Incentive and Equity Compensation Plan (the "2010 Plan").
 Assumes that outstanding performance-based restricted stock units will vest at target. - (4) Comprises the Unisys Corporation Director Stock Unit Plan (the "Stock Unit Plan") and the 2002 Stock Option Plan (the "2002 Plan").
 Under the Stock Unit Plan, directors received a portion of their annual retainers and attendance fees in common stock equivalent units.
 The Stock Unit Plan was terminated in 2004, and stock units are now granted to directors under one of the 2003 Plan, the 2007 Plan or the 2010 Plan, all of which were approved by stockholders.
 Under the 2002 Plan, stock options could be granted to key employees other than elected officers to purchase the Company's common stock at no less than 100% of fair market value at the date of grant.
 Options generally had a maximum duration of ten years and were exercisable in four equal annual installments beginning one year after the date of grant.
 The 2002 Plan was replaced by the 2003 Plan in 2003.
 No further awards will be made under either the Stock Unit Plan or the 2002 Plan, and no shares (other than shares subject to outstanding options and other awards previously made) are available for future issuance under either plan. - (5) Represents options granted under the 2002 Plan. - (6) Represents stock units granted under the Stock Unit Plan.